mzipay/Aglyph/doc/source/cookbook-common.rst

    declared at the context, template, and/or component level for a given object.

-Following is an example that declares a *singleton* `GNU dbm
-<http://www.gnu.org.ua/software/gdbm/>`_ key/data store using Python's
+Following is an example that declares a *singleton* `GNU dbm`_ key/date store using Python's :mod:`dbm.gnu` module.
-:mod:`dbm.gnu` module.
 The store is configured to be opened in "fast" mode, meaning that writes are not synchronized.
 When using GDBM, it is important that every file opened is also closed (which causes any pending writes to be synchronized - i.e. written to disk).
 The example shows how to declare that the ``close()`` method is to be called before the cached GDBM object is evicted from the Aglyph singleton cache.

 Using declarative XML configuration